Berkeley-CS61B/website-sp24/projects/proj3/index.md

   predictable features.

 As an example of a world that meets all of these requirements (click for higher resolution), see the image below.
-In this image, # represents a wall tile, a dot represents a floor tile, and there is also one golden colored wall segment that represents a locked door.
+In this image, # represents a wall tile, a dot represents a floor tile.
 All unused spaces are left blank.

 [![compliant_world_example](img/valid_world.png)](img/valid_world.png)